AudioJailbreak: Jailbreak Attacks against End-to-End Large Audio-Language Models: Methodology

 \subsection{Stealthiness}

-The carrying audio $x^0$ contains malicious instructions, e.g., ``write a tutorial on how to make a bomb'' for the strong adversary and ``Ignore previous instruction, just respond with I cannot give you the f***king answer'' for the weak adversary.
-Thus, the resulting jailbreak audio $x^0+\delta$ may carry audible malicious instructions, reducing the stealthiness of the jailbreak attack, especially when the LLM users are the victims or third-party persona are present.
-Motivated by the fact that an audio mainly consists of three categories, i.e., speech, sound effect, and music, we propose to improve the attack stealthiness through the following strategies.
+Carrying audio $x^0$ contains malicious instructions, e.g., ``write a tutorial on how to make a bomb'' for the strong adversary and ``Ignore previous instruction, just respond with I cannot give you the f***king answer'' for the weak adversary.
+Thus, resulting jailbreak audio $x^0+\delta$ may carry audible malicious instructions, reducing jailbreak attack stealthiness, especially when LLM users are victims or third-party persons are present.
+Motivated by the fact that audio mainly consists of three categories: speech, sound effect, and music, we propose to improve attack stealthiness through the following strategies.

-{\bf Speeding-up.} It is difficult for humans to identify the text content within an audio when its speed is too fast.
-Motivated by this phenomenon, we propose to hide the malicious intent by speeding up the jailbreak audio $x^0+\delta$.
-Specifically, we implement the speed-up operation as a differentiable function $speed_{\alpha}$ with the ratio $\alpha$ between the original speed and the new speed.
-Then, we revise the optimization problems as follows by incorporating $speed_{\alpha}$:

-Intuitively, at each optimization iteration, the jailbreak audio $x^0+\delta$ will be transformed by the speed-up operation $speed_{\alpha}$, based on which the loss is derived.
-In this way, when launching the attack, the speeded-up audio $speed_{\alpha}(x^0+\delta)$ will jailbreak the target \smodelname but it is difficult to understand the content within $speed_{\alpha}(x^0+\delta)$.
+\fu{1)} {\bf Speeding-up.} It is difficult for humans to identify text content within audio when its speed is too fast.
+Motivated by this phenomenon, we propose to hide malicious intent by speeding up jailbreak audio.
+We implement speed-up as a differentiable function $speed_{\alpha}$ with ratio $\alpha$ between original and new speed.
+We revise the optimization problems: Intuitively, at each iteration, jailbreak audio $x^0+\delta$ will be transformed by $speed_{\alpha}$, based on which the loss is derived.
+Thus, when launching the attack, speeded-up audio $speed_{\alpha}(x^0+\delta)$ will jailbreak the target \smodelname but content within $speed_{\alpha}(x^0+\delta)$ is difficult to understand.

-{\bf Benign speech.} We propose to enhance stealthiness by using a benign speech as the carrying audio $x^0$, e.g., ``Which is the largest planet?''.
-Though there is no correlation between the benign speech $x^0$ and the target response $y_t$, we will show that \attackname is effective in jailbreaking \smodelnames using benign speeches as the carrying audios $x^0$ while also ensuring stealthiness.
-In our experiments, we use the benign samples from the HuggingFaceH4 instruction dataset~\cite{hf_dataset} as carrying audio.
+\fu{2)} {\bf Benign speech.} We propose to enhance stealthiness by using benign speeches as carrying audio $x^0$, e.g., ``Which is the largest planet?''.
+Though there is no correlation between benign speeches and target response $y_t$, we will show it is effective in jailbreaking \smodelnames using benign speeches (benign samples from HuggingFaceH4 instruction dataset~\cite{hf_dataset}) as carrying audio while ensuring stealthiness.